nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - If the filtered result is empty (no matching entries), an error will be returned, and no file will be generated.

 **Examples:**
-- `download` — Exports all contacts or orders.
+- `download` — Exports all contacts.
-- `download t/Vegan` — Exports only wthe contacts or orders tagged as "Vegan."
+- `download t/Vegan` — Exports only the contacts tagged as "Vegan."
-- `download t/friend t/colleague` — Exports contacts or orders tagged as "friend" and "colleague."
+- `download t/friend t/colleague` — Exports contacts tagged as both, "friend" and "colleague."

 <div style="text-align: center;">
     <img src="images/dowload.png" alt="download" width="350"/>